GuillaumeGomez/browser-UI-test/README.md

 #### compare-elements-attribute-false

 **compare-elements-attribute-false** command allows you to check that two DOM elements' attributes are different.
+If one of the elements doesn't exist, the command will fail.
 Examples:

 ```
-// IMPORTANT: "element1" and "element2" have to exist otherwise the command will fail!
 compare-elements-attribute-false: ("element1", "element2", ["attribute1", "attributeX", ...])
 compare-elements-attribute-false: ("//element1", "element2", ["attribute1", "attributeX", ...])
 ```